|

 of this class, which enables retrieval the type information even at runtime.

-For example, to get a reference to a generic type List<String>
+For example, to get a reference to a generic type List<String>, you

 create an empty anonymous inner class, like so: